IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * MIN_QUEUE_DELAY_DEV_SCALE (0.1): Min allowed scaling of ref_wnd backoff and increase due to large qdelay_dev_norm.

-* ACKED_BITRATE_MARGIN (0.8): Safety marging for triggering of downscaling of backoff for cases where target bitrate is already low
+* ACKED_BITRATE_MARGIN (0.8): Safety marging for triggering of downscaling of backoff for cases where target bitrate is already low.

-* BACKOFF_SCALE_LOW_TARGETRATE (0.25): Downscaling of backoff when target rate is already low compared to the ACKnowledged bitrate
+* BACKOFF_SCALE_LOW_TARGETRATE (0.25): Downscaling of backoff when target rate is already low compared to the ACKnowledged bitrate.

 #### Reference Window Reduction {#ref-wnd-reduction}